Reducing Flood Risk: Resources & Reference Documents

 Multi Hazard Mitigation Plan

 Every 5 years municipalities must adopt an updated Multi Hazard Mitigation Plan, with flooding being one area of hazard.
-Lyndon will be updating and renewing their MHMP in 2021.
-Stay tuned!
+Lyndon updated and renewed their LHMP in 2022.
+Click here to view the document.

 Floodway, Floodplain, River Corridor?
 What is what?

 The floodway is the stream bed and banks.